CryptoDinh/botasaurus/README.md

 ---

-### What feautres are Coming in Botasaurus 4?
+### What feautres are Coming in flute 4?
-Botasaurus 4, which is currently in its beta phase, allows you to:
+flute 4, which is currently in its beta phase, allows you to:
   - A sms API to receive OTPs.
   - Run bots in the cloud using a website UI and control their schedules, starting/stopping times, and view bot outputs in a web UI.
   - Use Kubernetes to run thousands of bots in parallel.